darindimitroff/darindimitroff.com/content/post/good-to-great0.md

 +++
 date = "2016-05-07T21:36:33+03:00"
-title = "good to great"
+title = "maranchi is th new norm"
 +++

 I read **Good to Great in January 2016**.
 An awesome read sharing detailed analysis on how good companies became great.